-The dual source operand DSP instructions (CLR, ED, EDAC, MAC, MPY, MPY.N, MOVSAC and MSC), also referred to as MAC instructions, utilize a simplified set of Addressing modes to allow the user to effectively manipulate the data pointers through register indirect tables.
+The dual source operand DSP instructions (CLR, ED, EDAC, MAC, MPY, MPY.N, MOVSAC and MSC), also referred to as MAC instructions, utilize a simplified set of addressing modes to allow the user to effectively manipulate the data pointers through register indirect tables.

-The 2 source operand prefetch registers must be a member of the set {W8, W9, W10, W11}.
-For data reads, W8 and W9 will always be directed to the X RAGU and W10 and W11 will always be directed to the Y AGU.
+The two source operand prefetch registers must belong to the set {W8, W9, W10, W11}.
+For data reads, W8 and W9 are always directed to the X RAGU.
+W10 and W11 are always directed to the Y AGU.
 The effective addresses generated (before and after modification) must, therefore, be valid addresses within X data space for W8 and W9 and Y data space for W10 and W11.

-Note: Register indirect with register offset addressing is only available for W9 (in X space) and W11 (in Y space).
+Note: Register Indirect with Register Offset addressing is only available for W9 (in X space) and W11 (in Y space).

-In summary, the following Addressing modes are supported by the ${\tt MAC}$ class of instructions:
+In summary, the following addressing modes are supported by the MAC class of instructions:

-- Register Indirect
+- · Register Indirect

-- Register Indirect Post-modified by 2
+- · Register Indirect Post-modified by 2

-- Register Indirect Post-modified by 4
+- · Register Indirect Post-modified by 4

 - Register Indirect Post-modified by 6

 - Register Indirect with Register Offset (Indexed)